 In addition, on June 24, 2013 the ITC introduced a pilot program aimed at shortening examination periods.
 Under this program, decisions of examination are to be made within 100 days, and time lines are set based on that time schedule.
-It is not clear, however, whether or not this program has been fully introduced.
+This program was applied for the second time on March 12, 2015, but it is not clear whether it has been fully introduced.
 Japan therefore needs to pay attention to formal introduction of the pilot program in the future.